vast-data/cosmos-labs/lab1/README.md

-# Lab 1: The Satellite Data Deluge Automation
+# Lab 1: Storage Monitoring & Auto-Expansion

 ## Overview

-This solution demonstrates how to use `vastpy` to automate storage provisioning, quota management, and monitoring for Orbital Dynamics' satellite data processing pipeline.
-We'll build a system that automatically scales storage resources and provides proactive alerts before Jordan's processing pipeline hits quota limits.
+This solution demonstrates how to use `vastpy` to monitor existing storage infrastructure and automatically expand quotas when needed.
+We'll build a system that monitors storage utilization across multiple views and provides proactive quota expansion with comprehensive safety checks to prevent storage crises.

 ## Files